noahpistilli/E.D.I.T.H.-ESP32-S3/README.md

 1. Use your IDE of choice to open the PlatformIO project.
 CLion has a wonderful plugin where you just click the run button and it uploads.
 2. Wire the components to match the pins in the code (Wiring diagram soon).
 3. Clone the [proxy server](https://github.com/noahpistilli/E.D.I.T.H.-Glasses-Proxy-Server) and run it.
 You will need Python 3.12 at minimum.
+4. Update `SERVER_URL` to be the IP address of the proxy server
-4. Upload to the ESP, and say "EDITH", followed by "solve equation".
+5. Upload to the ESP, and say "EDITH", followed by "solve equation".
 Point ESP camera to equation and watch it solve.

 ## Parts Used